peterjwest/multiline-ts/README.md

 multiline is a template tag function which removes leading indentation from a string, and the first/last newline, to allow it to be more readable in code.

-multiline also applies this to strings and arrays of strings in template variables.
+multiline also indents multiline values in template variables.

 ## Installation